Pintuzoft/Avade/README.md

 to its own small software.
 All this feature needs is a database connection, and as its java based aswell it can run offsite from services keeping the location of services hopefully a secret.

 #### Server command

 The server command is a new feature that works in a very simple and beautiful way.
-Avade will automatically populate a list of servers kept in services, and if a server is missing an IRCop will be able to list it using the missing server command.
+Avade will automatically populate a list of servers that has been seen connected to the network, and if a server is missing an IRCop will be able to list it using the missing server command.
 This is something that no other services has as far as I know, and it can be very useful for larger networks where there might or probably will be difficult to figure out which servers actually is split and gone.

 #### Persistent services ID's

 As long as services is online it will store services ID's for all users.
 At times there might be a split, this will cause a user to be removed from services awareness, however a reconnecting server with identified users can retain their access to all identified nicks and channels as services will remember these sessions for a whole hour before cleaning them out.
+If you have servers split more than an hour you might have serious issues with your network.

 Other services might not figure out that an identified user is the same as the one that splitted and will only identify the user with the users current nick (+r).
 Avade however will keep track of the actual servicesID handled by bahamut.